MarcoFekry/RoboMate-CloudAutomation/README.md

 Control your resource usage and gain visibility across all used services for maximum cost-effectiveness.

-Detect potential vulnerabilities that could put your cloud environment at risk.
+Detect potential vulnerabilities that could put your cloud environment at risk using a lot of security cloud standards.

+Use RoboMate Cloud Automation built-in reports to gain visibility over all Cloud aspects

 Get a deep understanding of how you spend on AWS, Azure, and OCI.

-Just like an expert ,use any of the RoboMate Cloud Automation profiles and converts hours to minutes to build, develop, and secure the cloud environments
+Just like an expert , Use any of the RoboMate Cloud Automation profiles and convert hours to minutes to build, develop, and secure the cloud environments.

 Introduction
 ------------